 He asks Yui to change his blanket because it is wet.
 We never see him complain about the grease before that.
 There’s no reason to think that he suddenly finds his blanket wet when it already was the day before and the week before.
 The liquid is more probably sperm.

 Goro is lost.
 He can’t make the difference between sperm and grease.
 He can’t structure himself psychologically.
 His love for women is the same as the one he entertains for his mother and for his sister.
 He will use the grease off his spots to « ejaculate » on Yui.

-The brother attemps to abuse his sister sexually.
-The father intervenes and kills him involontarily by hitting him with a frying pan.
+The brother attempts to abuse his sister sexually.
+The father intervenes and involontarily kills him by hitting him with a frying pan.

 Yui’s turn to enter puberty comes.
 She too develops a strong acne, less than her brother though.
 Mount Fuji appears to her in a dream, it erupts and floods the streets of the city with grease.
 Yui is carried away by a river of lipids.